Power defaulters’ names to be made public

 Meanwhile, a news statement issued by the Power Division said the federal government will take a strict action against the power defaulters across the country and asked them to clear their dues by April 30.

-The Power Division has pointed out the running defaulters and dead/disconnected defaulters and compiled their lists.
+has pointed out the running defaulters and dead/ disconnected defaulters and compiled their lists.
 The official said the running defaulters were those who were paying current bills but were behindhand with their outstanding amounts.

 The ministry has directed that in the first phase the names of those against whom the distribution companies (Discos) had outstanding of Rs1 million or more would be published along with the relevant details.